This article explains the correct method of wiring Q.bloxx Classic modules in a distributed system setup in an industrial environment.

 How to connect Q.bloxx modules to a Q.station X

-To connect a Q.bloxx Classic module to a Q.station X, a so-called extension socket must be used.
-The extension socket is an adapter that converts the PCB backplane connector on the Q.station X to a screw terminal connector for easy wiring.
-The extension socket includes connections for both the RS-485 bus communication and the power supply for the Q.bloxx modules:
+To connect a Q.bloxx Classic module to a Q.station X, an extension socket is required.
+This adapter converts the Q.station X PCB backplane connector into a screw terminal connector for easy wiring.
+The extension socket provides connections for both RS-485 bus communication and power supply to the Q.bloxx modules:

 Please also refer to this knowledge base article for more details about the extension socket pin assignment and wiring.